 That just isn't true.

-It’s a misnomer that all dogs are naturally outgoing.
+It's a misnomer that all dogs are naturally outgoing.
 Just like people, some dogs are just less outgoing than others.
 Yes, dogs can be introverted.
-In some cases, dogs have experiences that may trigger an inherent shyness or catalyze shy behavior, which does create a slightly different dynamic, but either way there are just times when a dog’s social skill set has some additional challenges.
-(Important distinction that, like with people, there is a difference between introversion and shyness.
+In some cases, dogs have experiences that may trigger an inherent shyness or catalyze shy behavior, which does create a slightly different dynamic, but either way there are just times when a dog's social skill set has some additional challenges.
+(It is an important distinction that, like with people, there is a difference between introversion and shyness.
 For reference check out this great TED talk by Susan Cain).
-When a dog exhibits what a human sees as fearful or shy behavior, all too often the human reaction is to comfort or coddle said dog – especially if it’s a small breed – by picking up, carrying and otherwise providing what human instinct would suggest is the right move.
-Problem is, in canine linguistics it’s precisely the wrong thing to do.
+When a dog exhibits what a human sees as fearful or shy behavior, all too often the human reaction is to comfort or coddle said dog - especially if it's a small breed - by picking up, carrying and otherwise providing what human instinct would suggest is the right move.
+Problem is, in canine linguistics, it's precisely the wrong thing to do.
 Rather we need to encourage our canine kids to stand on their own four feet.

-In a pack scenario, the leader would not tolerate a pack member cowering (not to be confused with a pack member showing deference and submission to said leader).
-More to the domesticated dog scenario, when a pup shows some level of hesitance in a situation where there isn’t something to fear, the mother dog will not coddle it but rather nudge that pup forcing it to face its fear.
+In a dog group scenario, the leader would not tolerate a pack member cowering (not to be confused with a pack member showing deference and submission to said leader).
+More to the domesticated dog scenario, when a pup shows some level of hesitance in a situation where there isn't something to fear, the mother dog will not coddle it but rather nudge that pup forcing it to face its fear.

 When pups are first born they're entirely defenseless.
 Born only with a sense of smell, they can neither see nor hear nor can they walk.
 Over the following weeks the senses come on line and when they get to about 5-6 weeks of age they begin to become more adventurous and begin exploring their surroundings.
 During this period, the mother carefully watches her charges, encouraging them to explore and making sure they stay safe.